 The PGA European Tour comprises the three leading golf tours in Europe and is a much-anticipated sport on tv event for golf fans.
 European tour tv is tuned in to by golf fanatics across the globe looking to get a glimpse of the best action that the golfing world has to offer.
-Whether they are watching the European tour on TV, via a European tour live stream, or even watching live at one of the events, it is a massively popular event for fans of golf.
+Whether they are watching the European Tour on TV, via a European Tour live stream, or even watch Golf live at one of the events, it is a massively popular event for fans of golf.

 So when is the European tour on TV?
 Well, right now as it happens across the year.
 However, before doing so, read this guide to the European tour, so when you are watching your European tour live stream or watching the European tour on tv, you know what is going on.

 There are no upcoming events for European Tour.
 Golf on TV Schedule.

 The European tour has been running for over 35 years, with the first event launching in 1972.
 It comprises three main tours within Europe, the Elite European Tour, the European Senior Tour and the developmental Challenge Tour.
 However, the first of these is one that is considered to be the major one.

 It is considered the second most important tour in the golfing world, beaten only by the PGA Tour.
 It has proven incredibly competitive over the years and showcases the best of the best when it comes to golfing quality.
 With this in mind, It has universal popularity which is hence why the European tour TV listings are always an event well-looked forward to in the golfing calendar.

 Although it is known as the European tour, in actual fact, many of the events occur outside the parameters of Europe.
 Within Europe, the majority take place in Western Europe.
 In Ireland, Germany, France, Spain and the home of the European tour, the UK, is where the most lucrative events happen.
 It is universal in its popularity.